Need a gift for a gifted musician?

 Due to a lack of opportunity in Jersey, the band decided to move to Brighton and began touring persistently throughout the UK and Europe gaining a steady fan base in the UK, France, Italy, Germany, Poland, Lithuania and Sweden.

 They have 2 EP's under their belts and have had songs released on a number of compilations.
 Repulsion Seminar received 8/10 reviews and saw the band mature on a massive level giving them much media and label attention.

-Their debut single ‘Voltaire’ was produced by James Aparicio (Nick Cave, Mogwai) and mixed/mastered by Robert Harder (Brian Eno, The Slits) and was released on The Playground Records in November 2010 and re-released on 7" on Movement2 Records in 2013.
-The band are currently based in Brighton working on their debut album and hope to release it in 2014.
+Their debut single ‘Voltaire’ was produced by James Aparicio (Nick Cave, Mogwai) and mixed/mastered by Robert Harder (Brian Eno, The Slits) and was released on The Playground Records in November 2010 and re-released on 7" on Movement-2 Records in 2014.
+The band are currently based in Brighton working on their debut album and hope to release it in 2015.